 This is part of a Guide to Family Biking.
 You can learn more about:

-Before we get to those options, let’s go over some basics you may want to consider.
+Before we get to those options, let’s go over some standard features you may want to consider.
 A good family bike is safe and comfortable for what you want to use it for, and those aspects may help you think about what you need.

 A safe bike in many places, but particularly the northwest, will have brakes capable of stopping when carrying your family in wet conditions.
 You may want to think about disc brakes or hydraulic disc brakes for braking with heavier loads.